(Photo courtesy of NetPS Plant Finder)

 Features & Attributes

-English Walnut has dark green foliage throughout the season.
+English Walnut has dark green deciduous foliage on a tree with a round habit of growth.
 The large pinnately compound leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 It produces brown nuts in late fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting squirrels to your yard.
 It has no significant negative characteristics.